fpco/inline-c/README.md

 ```

 The interesting bit in the code above is right next to the type
 declaration for the C block, `int (int n) { ... }`.
-Along the return
+Following the
-type, `int`, we also have a parameter list, in this case composed of
+return type, `int`, we have a parameter list, in this case composed of
 just one parameter, `int n`.
 The parameters specified in this way are
 then available in the C code, as shown here, `n` being used throughout
 the C snippet.